lindsay-forestell/AQM_2019/README.md

 ## Topics

-This repo contains problem set solutions, useful information and various tidbits collected throughout the AQM sessions.
 The main topics covered have been:

 1. Exploratory Data Analysis and Visualization
     * Correlations